 For example, if you are paying bills online, you key in your credit card details.
 The details are then forwarded to another application that will check the credibility of your details.
 Once the check is complete then the information is linked to further processing.

-- It links several similar useful applications thus saving the overall time consumed for a process.
+- Saves time: It links several similar useful applications thus saving the overall time consumed for a process.

-- Saves a lot of money for the firms as they don’t have to shell out money for various applications.
+- Saves money: Saves a lot of money for the firms as they don’t have to shell out money for various applications.

-Google Maps: it lets the users to use the maps on required web pages.
-It provides the user the flexibility to use it on mobile phones as well as desktops.
+Google Maps: It is one of the best common examples of an API.
+It lets the users use the maps on required web pages.
+It allows the user to track the traveling routes or traveling vehicles like your kid’s school bus.
+It provides the user with the flexibility to use it on mobile phones as well as desktops.